QubesOS/qubes-doc/privacy/install-whonix.md

 Using privacy and anonymization tools like Whonix is not a magical solution that instantly makes you anonymous online.
 Please consider:

-* Do you know what a metadata or a man-in-the-middle attack is?
+* Do you know what metadata or a man-in-the-middle attack is?
 * Do you think nobody can eavesdrop on your communications because you are using Tor?
 * Do you know how Whonix works?